csumutaskin/demo-reactive-city-search/README.md

 ### How to run
 - Download the contents of the project
 - Since this is a maven project, run mvn clean install spring-boot:run command to get it working
-- There is a built in rest end point with a Get method on url: http://localhost:8080/csumut/city/getBetween/{firstString}/{secondString}
+- There is a built in rest end point with a Get Http method that can be called using the URL: http://localhost:8080/csumut/city/getBetween/{firstString}/{secondString}
 - You can directly call the URL above through a web browser to see how rest end point is serving the data.

 ### Server features